SimonDeDeyne/capstone/README.md

 ## Obtaining the data
 The experiments provided here are for testing only.
 They will not write data to the server, but you can manually inspect the data and copy into a text or Excel file.
+The actual experiments will include some additional code to save the responses to the server.

 For the colour experiment, you can obtain the data by entering <code>jsPsych.data.get().filter({test_part: 'visualSearch'}).csv()</code> into the Console Bar using Chrome (use <code>Ctrl + i</code> to activate it).